aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-ifc-to-png/_index.md

 A2: Absolutely!
 Explore the [documentation](https://reference.aspose.com/cad/java/) for advanced customization options.

 ### Q3: Is there a trial version available?
-A3: Yes, you can access the free trial version [here](https://releases.aspose.com/).
+A3: Yes, you can access the free trial version [Aspose.CAD free trial](https://releases.aspose.com/).

 ### Q4: How can I get temporary licensing for Aspose.CAD?
-A4: Obtain a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
+A4: Obtain a temporary license from [Aspose.CAD temporary license page](https://purchase.aspose.com/temporary-license/).

 ### Q5: Where can I seek help or discuss issues?
 A5: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use this approach to convert other CAD formats to PNG?**
 A: Yes, Aspose.CAD supports many formats (DWG, DXF, DGN, etc.).
 Just change the file extension and cast to the appropriate image class.